richardvenneman/appsignal-docs/source/heroku/addon-doc.html.md

 After installing the gem and deploying your application, it will start aggregating and sending data to AppSignal.

-Add the gem to the GemFile
+Add the gem to the Gemfile

     :::term
     gem 'appsignal'